 Throughout my 30 year career, I coached others on their career moves and built a system to help them and my own career moves.
 When I had the opportunity to start my own business, this is the path I chose.

-I started with authoring a book, private coaching, then invested in building a professional online curriculum.
+I started with authoring a book, private coaching, then invested in building a professional online curriculum and interview series.

-The most exciting part is seeing committed job seekers learn new techniques and landing their target roles.
+The most exciting part of the interview series is seeing committed job seekers learn new techniques and landing their target roles.
 Celebrating!

 Lacking confidence, no clear job goal, lost on job search techniques, don’t know how to communicate their value to the hiring team in multiple formats (resume, networking, interviews, etc), and lacking networking skills.